Land Rover Discovery review

 Every model also features electronically controlled air-suspension and Land Rover's Terrain Response system that allows you to adjust the diffs, ride height and traction control to suit different grip conditions.

 Whichever model you choose, there aren't many full-size 4x4s that offer the kind of space the Discovery has to offer.
-The 7-seat layout has room for adults in every seat, while the car's off-road ability is second to none in the class, making this a practical and versatile family car that has the added 'go anywhere' appeal.
+The seven-seat layout has room for adults in every seat, while the car's off-road ability is second to none in the class, making this a practical and versatile family car that has added 'go anywhere' appeal.